magicwrites/exercise-infinite-loader/README.md

 - the list just keeps on growing, eventually the browser will die out, there is no "clean up" code or virtualisation in place to take care of that
 - the list could make a better use of high resolution screens, but that would complicate things significantly and responsivity was not a requirement

+## Next steps?

+Given another set of 8 hours, I would:

+- add a storybook for all the "atoms" in the components directory (skipped for now, it adds quite a lot of dependencies)
+- add prettier as a development static code analysis and formatting tool (skipped for the same reason as above)

 ## Time spent: 5h